spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/amazon-quicksight.md

 To make datasets up to date, you need to refresh them by resyncing data from your project or third-party systems.

 You can refresh data manually or automatically by setting up a schedule per data set.
+We recommend configuring an automatic refresh shortly after you set up Amazon QuickSight.

 ![refresh-dataset](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/business-intelligence/amazon-quicksight-third-party-integration/amazon-quicksight.md/refresh-dataset.png)